Monica Fawzy Bryant, Esq.

-Monica Fawzy Bryant is a cancer rights attorney, speaker, and author.
-Ms. Bryant acts as the Chief Operating Officer for Triage Cancer, a non-profit organization dedicated to providing education and resources on cancer survivorship issues.
+Monica Bryant is a cancer rights attorney, speaker, and author dedicated to improving access to and availability of quality information on healthcare-related issues.
+Monica is the chief operating officer for Triage Cancer, a national nonprofit organization that provides education and resources on cancer survivorship issues.

-Throughout her career, Ms. Bryant has provided numerous educational seminars, written articles and blogs, and appeared on community television and radio shows discussing healthcare related legal issues.
+Throughout her career, Monica has provided hundreds of educational seminars, written articles and blogs, and appeared on community television and radio shows discussing healthcare-related legal issues.

-Rebecca’s nonprofit experience spans 15 years and includes working with organizations such as the Alvin Ailey Dance Foundation, The Jewish Museum, the Brooklyn Academy of Music, Collective Hole Productions and the International Center of New York.
-Rebecca holds a Bachelor of Fine Arts from New York University and a Master of Public Policy from Georgetown University.
-To complete her graduate degree Rebecca wrote a thesis entitled “Implications of Cancer Survivorship on Financial Assets, Work Productivity and Employment Circumstances.”
+Rebecca holds a Bachelor of Fine Arts degree from New York University and a Master of Public Policy degree from Georgetown University.
+Her graduate thesis was entitled “Implications of Cancer Survivorship on Financial Assets, Work Productivity and Employment Circumstances.”